 The next day we went to Fuse which is a free House thing at 93 Feet East on Brick Lane, you just have to get on guestlist by emailing them.
 It's sort of a post-rave and is on from 3pm til about 10pm.
 Most people there looked worse for wear but were still up for a dance and good music and there's a barbeque outside, although it was a bit nippy, despite being a Sweat Fest inside.
 The people on the door checking for drugs weren't best pleased with my huuuge bag mostly filled with knickers but thankfully Ricky took it in for me, being more adept at calling people 'my friend' and 'rudeboy' and whatever else it is you are supposed to say to make people in London like you.

 After Fuse I went back to Kat's house which is a little bit out of London, in the countryside.
 An animal ran in front of the car and I was like 'A real animal!
 A real animal!' and it was called a nunchunk or something.
 I need to get into the countryside more I think, or I'll become one of those people who scream when they see cows.
 Actually I already am scared of the countryside.
 I'll happily walk down Hardman Street in Liverpool at 4am, knowing there's kebab shops and clubs and flats you can run to, but I can't go for a walk in the countryside by myself because when the sheep shagger with a chainsaw comes blundering out of the hedgerows only the cows can hear you scream and they ain't gonna help you.
-To the contrary, cows can kill you.
+On the contrary, cows can kill you.
 That's a fact.

 The brilliant, brilliant weekend (I just cringed) had a rather dramatic end when I missed my train to Manchester on the Monday.
 The tubes were all weird because of a bomb scare and I got to Euston at 11.59 and my 12 o'clock train had left a minute early.
 I went to double-check at the information desk and when he confirmed that my worse fears were true, I burst into hysterical tears and slid down the side of the information desk screaming 'No, no, no!'